stevendaye/dnd-builder/README.md

   - removes a block and emits the updated list
   - duplicates a block and emits the updated list
   - renders ImageBlock with default image placeholder
-  - opens the modal when clicking on the placeholder image
+  - opens predefined images modal when clicked on the placeholder image in the image block
-  - opens the modal when clicking on the 'Replace image' overlay to change block's image
+  - opens predefined images modal when clicked on the 'Replace image' overlay to change block's image

 - **npx vitest tests/components/modals/ImagePickerModal.test.ts**
-  - updates block's image after selecting a new image from the opened modal
   - updates block's image after a new image is selected from the opened modal
+  - closes the modal without selecting an image

 ## Completed Requirement